Best Approximate Quantum Compiling Problems: A programmable two-qubit gate and the CNOT unit

 Problem~\eqref{eq:aqcp1} is by no means easier than the original Problem~\eqref{eq:aqcp}.
 However, it is instructive to understand its properties and this will help us devise better solution strategies.
 For instance, if we were to drop hardware constraints and adopt the QSD strategy of Remark~\ref{rem:qsd}, then Problem~\eqref{eq:aqcp1} could simplify into:

 which is a non-convex (but continuous) optimization problem in the $\btheta$ variables.
-In fact, since the structure, for any $n$-qubit circuit is defined by the QSD$(n)$ structure, then the only free parameters are the rotation angles.
+In fact, since the structure \cmt{is fixed,} the only free parameters are the rotation angles.
 But on the other hand, can we do better in terms of number of CNOTs and in terms of incorporating the hardware constraints?